Kidney Pancreas Transplant

 - What can I expect when I have the surgery?

-- What can I expect during the hospitalization?
+- What can I expect during my hospital stay?

 Patients who benefit

 Those between the ages of 18 and 55, who have kidney failure and Type 1 Diabetes, formerly called Juvenile Diabetes, may qualify for a kidney-pancreas transplant.
-In these patients, the pancreas does not make any insulin at all.
+In these patients, the pancreas does not make any insulin.

-With Type 2 Diabetes, also known as Adult Onset Diabetes, the pancreas still makes some insulin but the body is not able to use it effectively.
-A person with Type 2 Diabetes will still need the person to take insulin and will not benefit from a pancreas transplant.
+With Type 2 Diabetes, also known as Adult Onset Diabetes, the pancreas still makes some insulin, but the body is not able to use it effectively.
+These patients will not benefit from a kidney pancreas transplant because they would still need to take insulin.

 How do I get on the transplant list?

-The transplant team thoroughly evaluates potential recipients referred by the patient’s nephrologist or diabetes doctor.
-The evaluation can can identify potential medical problems and determine whether transplantation is truly in the best interest of the patient.
+The transplant team thoroughly evaluates potential recipients referred by a nephrologist or diabetes doctor.
+Pre-transplant testing gives a clear picture of the patient’s overall health status and can identify potential problems before they occur.
 The outpatient evaluation takes two or three days.
-Results are reviewed by kidney transplant team members.
+Results are reviewed by kidney transplant team members who make a decision based on criteria determined by Banner Good Samaritan's Kidney and Pancreas Transplant Selection Committee. .

 What can I expect when I have the surgery?

 The usual hospital stay is five to seven days.
-The transplant recipient is helped by experienced staff members to learn about the immuno-suppressive medications needed to prevent rejection; nutrition; coping strategies; and daily care following discharge.
+Our experienced staff teaches the patient about the immuno-suppressive medications needed to prevent rejection, nutrition, coping strategies, and daily care following discharge.